 Late winter or early spring is a good time to prune many woody plants while they are still dormant.
 There are exceptions, like some evergreens that tend to bleed sap are better pruned mid-spring so frost doesn’t effect the cut.
 Each plant is a bit different so it’s best to check out specific plants before you start in.
 Knowing the plant also helps you figure out how it should look.
+The last few nights have been quite cold but it seems like we are getting an earlier spring than normal so now is a good time to start.

 Plants should primarily be pruned for the health of the plant and not for other reasons such as too tall, too wide or blocking a view.
 If these are the reasons for pruning, the plant may be in the wrong place.
 To chop at the top or sides just creates more problems later and usually isn’t very attractive.
 This is another whole separate discussion.